2020 United Kingdom school exam grading controversy: Standardisation algorithm

-A-Level results
+A-level results

-The A-Level grades were announced in England, Wales and Northern Ireland on 13 August 2020.
+The A-level grades were announced in England, Wales and Northern Ireland on 13 August 2020.
 Nearly 36% were one grade lower than teachers' predictions and 3% were down two grades.
 By comparison, 79% of university entrants in 2019 did not achieve their predicted grades.

 Reaction

 The release of results resulted in a public outcry.
-Particular criticism was made of the disparate effect the grading algorithm had in downgrading the results of those who attended state schools, and upgrading the results of pupils at privately funded independent schools and thus disadvantaging pupils of a lower socio-economic background, in part due to the algorithm's behaviour around small cohort sizes.
+Particular criticism was made of the disparate effect the grading algorithm had in downgrading the results of those who attended state schools, and upgrading the results of pupils at privately funded independent schools and thus disadvantaging pupils of a lower socio-economic background, in part due to the algorithm's behaviour around small cohort sizes, and resulting in private schools seeing a bigger yearly increase in the proportion of students getting As and A*s than others.

 Students and teachers felt deprived and upset following the controversial algorithm calculation and protested against it, with many demanding Prime Minister Boris Johnson and his government take immediate action.
 In response to the public outcry, on 15 August, Gavin Williamson said that the grading system is here to stay, and there will be "no U-turn, no change".
 Williamson criticised Scottish ministers for their u-turn the week prior, stating that awarding unmoderated grades would be "unwise", cause "rampant grade inflation".
 Instead, he suggested that schools appeal swiftly on behalf of affected students, to ensure any errors could be amended.
 Boris Johnson stated that the results are "robust and dependable".

 Legal action, in the form of judicial review, was initiated by multiple students and legal advocacy organisations such as the Good Law Project.

-A-Level results revised
+A-level results revised

 On 17 August, Ofqual and Secretary of State for Education Gavin Williamson agreed that grades would be reissued using unmoderated teacher predictions.
 As a result, there was an annual increase by more than 10 percentage points in the number of top grades awarded (from 25.2% to an estimated 37.7%), the biggest increase for at least 20 years.

+The initial algorithm 'upgraded' students, leading 100,000 to secure their firm university choices, which filled courses at top universities.
+The switch to teacher-assessed grades meant that a further 15,000, who at first missed their firm offers, then met their grade requirements.
+This caused a capacity issue that meant that some oversubscribed universities, such as Durham University, had to offer incentives for students to defer their place to the following academic year.
+Incentives from Durham included money and a guarantee of accommodation choice.

 GCSE results

 On 20 August 2020 the GCSE results were released.
-After the problems arising from the use of the grade algorithm for A-Levels, it was decided that GCSE grades awarded to each student would be the higher of the teacher predicted result or algorithm standardised result for each subject they took.
+After the problems arising from the use of the grade algorithm for A-levels, it was decided that GCSE grades awarded to each student would be the higher of the teacher predicted result or algorithm standardised result for each subject they took.